 The bizarre laboratory of Professor Tsujikawa stood on top of a pillar towering at least nine metres high, as if competing with the surrounding keyaki trees which had lost their leaves.
 The laboratory was shaped like a cylinder about 4.5 metres wide and 2.7 metres high.
 It had a round ceiling and the windows, all of the same size, were spaced at regular intervals.
 The building had been unprotected from the forces of wind and rain for a whole year and the chalk-white walls had faded to a grey colour in several places; at first sight, the laboratory resembled a misshapen lighthouse or a time-worn fire watchtower.
 I gazed up at the building in awe.

 The world was shocked when Professor Tsujikawa, a leading authority on physical chemistry, gave up his seat as a university professor and started research on a completely different topic: spiders.
 People thought the man had become mad when they heard the professor had built a laboratory shaped like a tube, nine metres above ground somewhere in the outskirts of Tokyo.
-I, too, was one of those surprised people who did not comprehend the professor’s intentions.“There is almost nobody left who remembers the death of the professor, his bizarre laboratory, and the hundreds of spiders which crawled around in there.”
+I, too, was one of those surprised people who did not comprehend the professor’s intentions.

 But the professor was completely indifferent to the voices of critique and ridicule and devoted himself diligently to his research.
 He had over a hundred jars in his laboratory, in which he kept countless species of spider.
 He studiously examined the adaptability of spiders, among other topics.
 Within months of the professor starting his research, one could find the strangest spiders from all over the world inside his bizarre laboratory.